LexiDaChemist/traffic_volume_analysis/README.md

 ![Average Traffic Volume by Weather Condition](reports/weather-impact.jpg)

-Traffic volume was aggregated by primary weather condition.
+**Figure 3.** Traffic volume was aggregated by primary weather condition.

 **Findings:**
 - Clear and cloudy conditions correspond to the highest average traffic volumes